Flush-mounting

 Cavity Wall Installation

-How do I drill for the Q series?
+How has to be drilled for the Q-Series?
 Will a 68 mm drill bit fit?

-No, a hole must be drilled with a 74 mm drill bit for the Primo Q series cavity wall boxes.
+No, for the Primo Q-Series Cavity Wall Boxes, a hole must be drilled using a 74 mm drill bit.

-With a diameter of 74 mm, the halogen-free and airtight Qnect cavity wall box (depth 62 mm or 49 mm) offers significantly more installation space than conventional electronical boxes.
-In the case of multiple combinations, the Q series boxes can also be firmly connected to one another at the standardized combination distance of 71 mm.
-The SCS connection technology with a large-area connection membrane, including Cable-Plopp technology enables easy through-wiring without connecting pieces.
-This noticeably saves your working time!
+With a diameter of 74 mm, the installation space is significantly larger than that of conventional electronical boxes.
+For multiple combinations, the Q-Series boxes can be firmly connected to one another at the standardized combination distance of 71 mm – before installation.
+The SCS connection technology with its large-area connection membrane including Cable-Plopp technology enables easy through-wiring without connecting pieces.
+This saves you significant time!

 Why does the Qnect/UniQ cost more than a standard cavity wall box?

-Can the UniQ cavity wall box be used as an electronics box?
+Can the UniQ Reverse Cavity Wall Box be used as an electronics box?

 Yes, as the UniQ is larger than a conventional cavity wall box, it offers significantly more installation space.
-In the case of multiple combinations, the boxes can also be firmly connected to one another at the standardized combination distance of 71 mm.
-The SCS connection bridge can then simply be broken out.
-Like this also pre-wired devices can be installed in a time saving way.
+For multiple combinations, the boxes can be firmly connected to one another at the standardized combination distance of 71 mm.
+The SCS connection bar can then simply be broken out.
+This allows for time-saving installation of pre-wired devices.

-For which types of walls are the Q series cavity wall boxes suitable?
+For which wall types are the Q-Series Cavity Wall Boxes suitable?

-When installing the UniQ from the rear, is the drill hole drilled from the front or from the rear?
+When installing the UniQ from the rear, is the hole drilled from the front or the back?

-The drywall builder tears off the cable holder - what to do?
+The drywaller tears down the Cable Holder – what to do?

 DIN 18229 (General regulations for construction work) requires, that damage and impairment to other trades must be avoided during the execution of work.

-We recommend discussing and agreeing the handling with the cable holder during the construction meeting.
-Subsequently, all trades (electricians, drywall builders, building owner) have advantages, e.g. no search work, no filling work, no torn out insulation.
+We recommend discussing and finalizing the handling procedure with the Cable Holder during the construction meeting.
+This will benefit all trades (electricians, drywallers, and the client), for example, no cable searching, no filling in gaps, and no ripped-out insulation.

-What is the most expensive thing on the construction site?
-Working time!
-The cable holder eliminates unnecessary search drillings for the electrician and rework for the drywall builder and plasterer.
-There is also no need for a second measurement.
+What’s the most expensive thing on a construction site?
+Labor!
+The Cable Holder eliminates unnecessary exploratory drilling for the electrician, as well as rework for the drywaller and plasterer.
+A second measurement is also eliminated.

-The drywall builder tears off the lid of the multi box - what to do?
+The drywaller tears off the cover of the Multi Box – what to do?

 DIN 18229 (General regulations for construction work) requires, that damage and impairment to other trades must be avoided during the execution of work.

-We recommend discussing and agreeing the handling of the multi box during the construction meeting.
-Subsequently, all trades (electricians, drywall builders, builder) have advantages, for example, no search work, no filling work, no torn out insulation.
+We recommend discussing and finalizing the handling procedure of the Multi Box during the construction meeting.
+This will benefit all trades (electricians, drywallers, and the client), for example, no cable searching, no filling in gaps, and no ripped-out insulation.

-What is the most expensive thing on the construction site?
-Working time!
-The multi box eliminates unnecessary search drillings for the electrician and rework for the drywall builder and plasterer.
-There is also no need for a second measurement.
+What’s the most expensive thing on a construction site?
+Labor!
+The Multi Box eliminates unnecessary exploratory drilling for the electrician, as well as rework for the drywaller and plasterer.
+A second measurement is also eliminated.

-Its great advantage is that you only have to mark them once.
-There is no need to align the box afterwards.
-Our Bohr-Fixx is the perfect component part for this.
-The right-hand rotation of the screwdriver or drill cuts an opening in hollow walls, e.g. made of wood, plasterboard or mineral fiber, while the left-hand rotation ejects the drill core fully automatically and without effort.
+The big advantage is that you only have to mark the hole once.
+There’s no need for subsequent alignment of the box.
+Our Bohr-Fixx is the perfect accessory for this.
+Turning the screwdriver or drill clockwise cuts an opening in hollow walls, e.g., made of wood, plasterboard, or mineral fiber; turning it counterclockwise ejects the drill core fully automatically and effortlessly.

-A 74 mm drill hole must be drilled in the rafter insulation for the Uni-Flexx.
+For the Uni-Flexx, a 74 mm drill hole must be drilled in the rafter insulation.

 If the Uni-Flexx and the XL 150 installation housing are installed under the foil, ideal thermal management is ensured.
-If holes are drilled through the foil afterwards, they must be professionally sealed.
+If drilling through the foil is subsequently carried out, the area must be professionally sealed.

-Does only the Primo drill bit fit on the Bohr-Fixx?
+Does only the Primo core bit fit on the Primo Bohr-Fixx?

-Any standard available 4-drill bit from 38 mm to 127 mm fits on the Bohr-Fixx.
+Any standard 4-hole crown from 38 mm to 127 mm fits on the Bohr-Fixx.

 Cast-in-place concrete